Vicente-III-H/calendar/README.md

 - Input Validation

 ## Features
+Some features of this Calendar project include:
-- Calendar display
+- Calendar view
 - Today's date highlighted
 - Event creation & deletion
 - Chronological list of events
-- Days display minimalistic list of events
+- Days can display a minimalistic list of events

 ## Instructions
 ### Calendar